christophernhill/rc_howtos/examples/UsingDMTCP/README.md

-**n.b: the dmtcp is preferable not running it as root.**
+DMTCP is a tool that consists of saving a snapshot of the application's state, so that it can restart from that point in time.
+This is particularly important for long running application that are executed in a system with regular maintenance periods.

+DMTCP can be used in simple computer as well as in an Heigh performance computing system.

+#To run a code with DMTCP on a simple machine :

 1. In a seperate terminal run dmtcp_coordinator

-2. In another termianl, run dmtcp_launch fibonacci_code
+2. In another termianl, run dmtcp_launch ./<your_code>

 3. On the dmtcp_coordinator use: